CI/CD Pipelines for Kubernetes Apps with Pulumi & Codefresh

-In addition to supporting multiple languages, you can build infrastructure on any cloud such as AWS, Azure, GCP, and Kubernetes and take full advantage of their service offerings.
+In addition to supporting multiple languages, you can build infrastructure on any cloud such as AWS, Azure, Google Cloud, and Kubernetes and take full advantage of their service offerings.
 Choose your toolchain and frameworks, and you’re set to deploy infrastructure on any major cloud provider and even hybrid and on-premises environments.

 By leveraging infrastructure as code combined with software developement practices, engineers can achieve greater productivity while enabling their development teams to be more “self-serve” with appropriate policies and guardrails in place.
 Pulumi brings cloud security engineering to the infrastructure and development teams.
 Using one common workflow that spans any cloud environment, whether public, private, or hybrid, security teams can enforce policies that accomplish cloud governance projects of all kinds — security, compliance, cost control, and more.

 To see how infrastructure as code simplifies infrastructure deployment, let’s look at an example for deploying Kubernetes with python on AWS.
 The full example is available on Github.

 The code breaks up the Kubernetes deployment into python modules:

 - vpc.py creates an AWS Virtual Private Cloud containing the cluster, security group, and networking.